openziti/ziti-doc/docusaurus/docs/core-concepts/config-store/tunneler-config-type-intercept.v1.md

+---
+id: tunneler-intercept-config
-# Tunneler Config Type intercept.v1
+title: Tunneler Intercept Config
+---

 A Config of Config Type `intercept.v1` configures an intercepting Ziti tunneler as a proxy for a particular Ziti service.